 The Department of German Studies offers courses ranging from the elementary level (for students with no knowledge of German) through advanced-level courses in German language and culture.
 The department reviews the course selection of each entering student, taking into consideration her school and AP records together with her answers to a questionnaire and the results of her online placement exam.
-You may also find relevant Five College German courses, as well as information about the major and minor in the department (German Studies section of the Bulletin and Course Catalog).
+You may find more information about the departmental major and minor in the German Studies section of the Bulletin and Course Catalog.
+Five College courses in German can be found in the Five College Course Catalog.

 This course introduces speaking, reading, and writing German.
 Cultural and literary readings together with frequent use of video and other online resources dealing with everyday situations and experiences in the German-speaking countries sensitize students to the cultural context in which the language is used.
 Weekly conversation sessions with a German language assistant supplement class work.

-Topics in German and European Studies in a Global Context: 'Moving Europe: Film in Global Context’ (GRMST-331EF)
+Topics in German and European Studies in a Global Context: Embodiment in Theory: Precarious Lives from Marx to Butler (GRMST-231EM)

 - The Department of German Studies will review the course selection of all entering students, taking into consideration school and AP records together with the results of the Placement Exam.